 To prevent the process from slowing down, consider dropping low-risk contingencies like unappealing flooring – but keep high-risk ones in place in order to keep the offer competitive.

 An electronic mortgage closing, commonly known as an e-closing, is a client-friendly and safe option that can be completed in a few steps.
 E-closings are conducted on a secure online portal, and grant access to the lender and the borrower to sign off on real estate dealings.
 There are various ways to leave your signature; you have the option of using a stylus, signing with your finger, uploading a picture of your signature or simply typing your name.

 The Bottom Line: The Sight Unseen Offer Is Opening More Doors

 Buying a house sight unseen is not uncommon and can be done safely.
-Contact Rocket Mortgage® to help you get started with the home buying process today.
+If you’re interested in shopping for homes virtually, continue the process online with Rocket Mortgage®.